Why Beautiful Baku?

 Once I walked into the grounds of the mosque, I was captivated not only by architecture and stature of the mosque but also by the view.

 As if the building itself isn’t impressive enough, it’s perched right above one of the shores of the Caspian Sea.

 Bye Bye Beautiful Baku

 As always happens when travelling, it has to come to an end at some point.
 Although I’m not usually a big fan of cities, Baku and its people had left an impression on me.
 From the people that helped me find my accommodation, to the airport bus driver who left his bus to show me how to use the ticket machine that had no English display.
 But you know what I’m going to miss most of all?
 The purple taxis.
-A city has reached next-level coolness when most of their taxi fleet is purple.
+A city has reached next-level coolness when most of its taxi fleet is purple.
 It’s so hard to leave you, beautiful Baku!

 Follow the whole overland adventure from Hong Kong to Baku, Azerbaijan!